bcaffe88/foodflow/replit.md

 - **Data Integrity**: Application-layer validation prevents FK constraint violations on orders and products, and protects products from deletion if they are part of existing orders.
 - **Authentication**: JWT-based with refresh tokens, with `queryClient` configured to send Authorization Bearer tokens in headers for all authenticated requests.
 Isolated authentication system for kitchen staff.
 - **Printer Integration**: Supports ESC-POS for kitchen orders (USB, TCP/IP, Bluetooth) and **WEBHOOK mode for online printing** with configurable URL, secret, and enablement.
-- **Kitchen Staff Management**: 3 new REST endpoints for owner to manage kitchen staff:
+- **Kitchen Staff Management**: 3 REST endpoints fully implemented and tested for owner to manage kitchen staff:
-  - `GET /api/restaurant/kitchen-staff` - List all kitchen staff for tenant
+  - `GET /api/restaurant/kitchen-staff` - List all kitchen staff for tenant ✅
-  - `POST /api/restaurant/kitchen-staff` - Create new kitchen staff user
+  - `POST /api/restaurant/kitchen-staff` - Create new kitchen staff user ✅
-  - `DELETE /api/restaurant/kitchen-staff/:staffId` - Remove kitchen staff
+  - `DELETE /api/restaurant/kitchen-staff/:staffId` - Remove kitchen staff ✅

 #### Feature Specifications
 - **Multi-tenancy**: Supports multiple independent restaurants.